Jeff Graham (quarterback): San Diego Chargers

 For the 1991 season, Graham was signed to the San Diego Chargers' practice squad following a tour of duty with the WLAF.
 Graham was promoted to the 47 man roster December 1 after an injury to starting quarterback John Friesz.
-The 1992 season gave Graham an opportunity to compete for the starting position with Friez and Pat O'Hara, but in the end, Graham was let go in August cut downs.
+The 1992 season gave Graham an opportunity to compete for the starting position with Friesz and Pat O'Hara, but in the end, Graham was let go in August cut downs.

 Indianapolis Colts

-Graham was briefly picked up by the Indianapolis Colts on September 17 1992 following his release from the Chargers.
+Graham was briefly picked up by the Indianapolis Colts on September 17, 1992 following his release from the Chargers.
 He spent a little over a week with the practice squad before being waived from the squad on September 24.

 Seattle Seahawks

-On October 15 1992 Graham was picked up by the Seattle Seahawks and assigned to the practice squad.
+On October 15, 1992 Graham was picked up by the Seattle Seahawks and assigned to the practice squad.
 He was released from the practice squad on November 4.

 Atlanta Falcons

-Following his release from the Seahawks practice squad the Atlanta Falcons signed Graham to their practice squad November 18 1992, he was subsequently picked up by Seattle and signed to their active roster.
+Following his release from the Seahawks practice squad the Atlanta Falcons signed Graham to their practice squad November 18, 1992, he was subsequently picked up by Seattle and signed to their active roster.

 Seattle Seahawks (second stint)

-On December 17 1992 Graham returned to the Seahawks after the retirement of Rusty Hilger and Graham was the Seahawks 3rd string quarterback behind Stan Gelbaugh and Kelly Stouffer.
+On December 17, 1992 Graham returned to the Seahawks after the retirement of Rusty Hilger and Graham was the Seahawks 3rd string quarterback behind Stan Gelbaugh and Kelly Stouffer.
 Graham was on and off with the Seahawks through the 1994 season bouncing between the practice squad and inactive roster.